Residential

 1. Guarantees Fair Taxation and Clarity

-One of the fundamental purposes of the Ready Reckoner Rate is to prevent the undervaluation of property transactions.
-Buyers and sellers used under-valuation of the sale price to pay less stamp duty and capital gains tax.
+One of the fundamental purposes of the Ready Reckoner Rate is to prevent the undervaluation of property transactions:

 - Property transactions continue to be transparent and without tax evasion.